 Most travelers to Cambodia will need a tourist visa, which allows for a stay of up to 30 days.
 There are two main options for obtaining a tourist visa:

-E-Visa: Apply online for an e-visa before your trip.
+An E-Visa: Can be applied for online.
 The e-visa is valid for entry at designated points of entry, including Phnom Penh and Siem Reap airports, and certain land borders.
-To apply, visit the official Cambodian e-visa website and provide:
+To apply, visit the official Cambodian e-visa website.

 If you wish to extend your stay beyond the initial 30 days, you can apply for a visa extension at the Department of Immigration in Phnom Penh or through various travel agencies.
 Tourist visas can be extended once for an additional 30 days.
 Business visas can be extended multiple times, with options for single or multiple entries.